-Give the names of the town and country you were born in as shown on your birth, registration or naturalisation certificate or previous British Overseas Territories passport.
+• Give the names of the town and country you were born in as shown on your birth certificate (e.g. Road Town).

 Contact details

 - Please give as many contact details as possible and make sure the information is accurate as we may need to contact you about your application.
 If you don't include an email address and mobile phone number, it may delay your application. - To make sure our emails don't get missed in your spam folder, check your spam or junk folder regularly, or adjust your spam filter settings. - We will contact you on your mobile phone number if we have any queries about delivery.